A fantastically fun collection of poetry for young readers!

 This anthology of poems, compiled by Brian Moses, contains a mix of light-hearted poems and more serious ones, poems that rhyme and those that don't.
 There are plenty of good 'read alouds', choruses, and the sort of poems that children can use as models for their own writing.

 Beautiful illustrations bring each poem vividly to life.

-For other titles compiled by Brians Moses, look for Poems About Animals, Poems About the Seaside and Poems About Festivals.
+For more poetry titles compiled by Brian Moses, look out for Poems About the Seaside, Poems About Seasons and Poems About Animals.